 Twenty years ago, Hereford cows dominated the herd, but after a hundred years of Hereford cattle, the ranch made the transition to Angus cattle to increase performance in the feedlots and ultimately provide higher quality meat going to the retail customers.

 The cattle are divided among multiple herds that graze the same management unit throughout the year.
 Conservative stocking rates help to ensure that the pastures are not overgrazed and give the manager more options when Mother Nature throws a curveball.
-In the fall, calves are weaned and shipped to the Frisco Creek Ranch in Sherman in the Texas Panhandle to be backgrounded for 30-45 days; the lighter cattle will then be turned out on winter wheat pasture, while the heavier cattle will be sent to the feedlot.
+In the fall, calves are weaned and shipped to the Frisco Creek Ranch in Sherman County in the Texas Panhandle to be backgrounded for 30-45 days; the lighter cattle will then be turned out on winter wheat pasture, while the heavier cattle will be sent to the feedlot.
 During the summer months the ranch purchases stocker cattle to graze at Dixon Creek.

 To ensure a continuing legacy of excellence, the best of the best heifer calves are chosen to join the herd.
 The selection process involves several rounds of culling and ultimately, the cattle in the herd must produce to remain.

 Each cow is expected to have a calf at her side in the spring and be in good flesh in the fall to stay in the herd.
 Those same criteria happen all the way through to adulthood in a cow.
 There are no second chances.